 Day student usage: Transportation to and from home to school with only those other day students for whom specific signed permission has been received (signed by both families).
-A Day student must turn in his keys to the Student Life Office when arriving on campus.
-The student will pick up his keys near the Student Life Office in the foyer on the wooden bench, after he has been dismissed from his sports/activity requirement.
+A Day student may have to turn in his keys to the Student Life Office when arriving on campus if he is not following the expectations of the School.
 Day student cars must remain in the student lot.
 These policies are strictly enforced.